top of page

 Factors reducing seriousness or reflecting personal mitigation

-Immediate compliance and cooperation when caught
+• Immediate compliance when challenged

 Safeguarding issues should be considered separately and are not necessarily mitigating factors.